Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 AI Editors as Companion Tools

-AI-powered editors like Cursor and Windsurf are not direct replacements for Android Studio’s build system, emulators, or layout tools.
+AI-powered editors like Cursor, Windsurf, and JetBrains Air are not direct replacements for Android Studio’s build system, emulators, or layout tools.
 Instead, they function as powerful companion editors — you write and refactor Kotlin/Java code in the AI editor, then build and run your app in Android Studio or via Gradle CLI.
-This hybrid workflow is becoming the standard for productivity-focused Android teams.
+This hybrid workflow is becoming the standard for productivity-focused Android teams, representing the shift toward engineers as orchestrators rather than just coders.

 Cursor